useR-2018/website/content/blog/interview-with-thomas-lin-pedersen.md

 nature is a compliment to Mother Nature.
 And sometimes it feels like every nice spot has been photographed, like, a million times.
 So the feeling of "this is new, this is just me, this is purely me" can be difficult to achieve in photography as well.

-**Nick: **

-**Yeah, I agree.**

-Thomas:

 You have the immediateness, but you don't have the same sense of uniqueness.

 **Nick**: